 Prints a listing of jobs available to close based on the Posting Date and any filter criteria.
-This report lists the create date, manager, contract amount, actual cost, markup percent, billed amount, cash received, and contract earned amounts for all jobs you can close.
+This report lists the creation date, manager, contract amount, actual cost, markup percent, billed amount, cash received. and contract earned amounts for all jobs you can close.
+The report parameters are displayed with the filter criteria auto-populated.

-Not Available to Close
+• Not Available to Close

 Prints a listing of jobs available to close based on the Posting Date and any filter criteria.
+The report parameters are displayed with the filter criteria auto-populated.